-Three Simple and Original Tips to Enjoy Plantains
+Three Simple and Original Tips to Enjoy Bananas

-The plantain is, without a doubt, one of the most popular fruits in several gastronomic traditions around the world.
-This is especially true in America, where there’s a variety of delicious and original recipes.
+Plantains is, without a doubt, one of the most popular fruits in several gastronomic traditions around the world.
+This is especially true in Latin America, where there’s a variety of delicious and original recipes.

 1. Baked plantains

-If you’re a person who prefers the sweet versus the salty, you’re in the right place with this recipe.
+This way of cooking it preserves most of its nutrients.
+If you’re a person who prefers sweet versus salty, you’re in the right place with this recipe.